NVIDIA/NeMo-RL/docs/design-docs/uv.md

 When a NeMo RL job is started:

 1. The driver script creates several {py:class}`RayWorkerGroup <nemo_rl.distributed.worker_groups.RayWorkerGroup>`s.
-2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>`
+2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>`.
 3. Before the worker class is instantiated by the `RayWorkerBuilder`, if (1) `DEFAULT_PY_EXECUTABLE` is defined on the worker class (decorated with `@ray.remote`) and (2) it starts with `uv`; a `venv` is created with all the dependencies it needs and the `runtime_env["py_executable"]` is replaced with the `venv`'s python interpreter.

 This approach allows a fast start-up and maintains dependency isolation.
 It also has the added benefit of having all the virtual environments local under `./venvs`.